MarkOates/fullscore/README.md

 $ cd fullscore
 ```

 3. update the following constants in the `Makefile` to point to the location of the dependencies on your system.
-The values shown are the default for my mac:
+The values shown are the default for my Mac:

 ```
 LIBS_ROOT=/Users/markoates/Repos